 - Singapore may be clean, but you might not be.
 Wash your hands before you eat.
-We’re not your mom, but traveling inherently exposes you to cultures of microorganisms you have little resistance to: wash your hands and you will instantly be less at risk.

 - As we already said about Hawker Centers, they often don’t look clean, but every single stall is graded with hygiene certificates.
 A is the highest.
 If you’re genuinely concerned, go for a stall that features an “A” sticker.

 - And the stalls at those hawker centers might not always LOOK up to scratch, but they are.
 The best thing is to go somewhere with a queue.
 This usually means it’s very tasty.
 And if it’s not a busy time of the day, picking a food stall with cuttings from newspapers and print-outs from food blogger reviews is bound to yield CLEAN and TASTY results.